tamirgz/reverse-engineering-reference-manual/README.md

 * Any function that calls another function is a non-leaf function, and all other functions are leaf functions
 * The entry point of a binary (start function) is not main.
 A program's startup code (how main is set up and called) depends on the compiler and the platform that the binary is compiled for
   * Even if no library is statically compiled into the binary, part of the .text section will contain code that is irrelevant to the source code
 * __Random Number Generator__: Randomness requires a source of entropy (seed), which is an unpredictable sequence of bits that can come from the OS observing its internal operations or ambient factors.
-Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it still passes statistical tests of randomness
+Algorithms using an unpredictable sequence of bits as seed are known as pseudorandom generators, because while their output isn't random, it still passes statistical tests of randomness
 * __Software/Hardware/Memory Breakpoint__:
   * __Software Breakpoint__: debugger reads and stores the first byte of instruction and then overwrites that first byte with 0xCC (INT3).
 When CPU hits the breakpoint (0xCC), OS kernel sends SIGTRAP signal to process, process execution is paused, and internal lookup occurs to flip the original byte back
   * __Hardware Breakpoint__: set in special registers called debug registers (DR0 through DR7)